Elliot Pecan: History and characteristics

 The original Elliot tree in Henry Elliot's lawn had a trunk diameter of 0.76 m and was noted for its resistance to pecan scab and other diseases.
 The tree annually produced up to 114 kg of pecan nuts.
 In 1919, the Elliot family shared some of their pecans with Mr. Harlan of Harlan Farms Nursery in Paxton, Florida.
 Mr. Harlan was so impressed with the quality of the Elliot Pecan that he planted a 15 acre orchard of trees using bud wood that the Elliot family had given him.
 The orchard was then sold to Otis Mathis, whom the Florida Pecan Grower's Association credit with advancing the Elliot Pecan as an industry staple.

 The Elliot Pecan is now among the most popular pecan varieties in the Southeastern United States.
 Growers prefer the variety because of its drought tolerance, high level of scab resistance, and consistent nut quality.
 The Elliot Pecan fetches a premium price from consumers due to the nut's attractive symmetry and exceptional flavor.
-It is often served with hors d’oeuvres at social functions and weddings.
+It is often served with hors d’oeuvres at soirées and weddings.
 The buttery, hickory taste of the Elliot pecan also makes the nut a popular addition to specialty snacks and desserts, such as pecan pie.